Digital storytelling: Use by teachers in curriculum

 Teachers can incorporate digital storytelling into their instruction for several reasons.
 Two reasons include 1) to incorporate multimedia into their curriculum and 2) teachers can also introduce storytelling in combination with social networking in order to increase global participation, collaboration, and communication skills.
 Moreover, digital storytelling is a way to incorporate and teach the twenty-first century student the twenty-first century technology skills such as information literacy, visual literacy, global awareness, communication and technology literacy.

 The educational goals for teachers using digital storytelling are to generate interest, attention and motivation for students of the "digital generation" in classrooms.
 The use of digital storytelling as a presentation tool also appeals to the diverse learning styles of students.
 Digital storytelling also capitalizes on students' creative talents and allows their work to be published on the Internet for others to view and critique.

 A handful of teachers around the world have embraced digital storytelling from a mobile platform.
 The use of small handheld devices allows teachers and students to create short digital stories without the need for expensive editing software. iOS devices are the norm nowadays and mobile digital storytelling applications like The Fold Game have introduced an entirely new set of tools for the classroom.

-With an emphasis on collaborative learning and hands on teaching, this website offers an in-depth look at how to integrate 21st-century skills with the objectives of a rigorous academic program: